 Burst pipes can lead to massive home floods and untold damage.
 This is why it’s important to take precautions to prevent frozen pipes where possible.

 A good technique for this is to give your pipes a jacket of foam insulation.
 Available in most hardware stores (or online), simply cut and wrap the foam around the pipe – securing it in place with duct tape or gaffer tape.

 Identifying a frozen pipe:

 Frost on the pipe – In terms of pipes that are visible, you may be able to see frost that is building up on the outside of the pipe.
-If you notice this, take this as a sign that the pipe is frozen before trying to turn on the faucet.
+Take this as a sign that the pipe is frozen before trying to turn on the faucet.

 What to do if you discover a frozen pipe:

 If you do find yourself with a frozen, or burst pipe get in touch with our team today and we can have an engineer out with you as soon as possible!
-For any advice and guidance don’t hesitate to give us a call today on 0800 043 0458
+For any advice and guidance don’t hesitate to contact us today, otherwise, feel free to give us a call today on 0800 043 0458